 The point here is this: these coastal properties have sold very quickly, going well above reserve and are being purchased by families and young professionals in a market typically dominated by downsizers and older professionals.
 It also shows some very substantial capital growth in these sleepy towns away from the CBD where property generally doesn’t transact very often.

 What’s the impetus?

-With lots of families looking to move before the school year starts, to resettle their families and be in for Summer by the beach, buyers are going a little bit crazy in their appetite for property.
-Add to this that in many of these coastal suburbs you are able to get a lot more internal or external square footage for the same budget than if you bought closer to the city.
+With lots of families looking to move before the school year starts, buyers are going a little bit crazy in their appetite for property.
+Add to this that in many of these coastal suburbs you are able to get a lot more square footage for the same budget.
 We could be looking at some substantial capital gains for sellers as demand booms within this younger, cashed up cohort.

-Are you looking at making a sea- or tree-change?
+Are you looking at joining the great migration for a tree- or sea-change ?
 Get in touch, we’d love to help you find your next home down the coast.